iptq/deductive-failures-hsf/450_cats.md

 vyiivyiviparapvraivpyvyrivfyipefiyewyfwvpfiyewvfhnfzslc hvbhawbvklvhbsizbc awhbvua vawenvlfjvba;i vaw;vil;Vbhifvbahvbairk  iwbf irfirryarlhbvlhb ldbdkbvldv hbvhliebalkjverssnsnsr fefj g;ergp; gresgnlsbknbktjsnbkjtnkbjntsjrknblksnljsnb;ojrne orgse;go;egut;siggtibsi lknageosr;gnkjfd,n;ajrngout;fgnbseijrb f,nbs;efvmb gser
 ```

 I have no idea how this keylogger can log keys before it was even started `>.>`.
 That's pretty scary.

-But from this log file, it's clear how the catz file was created now.
+Let's ignore that part and look at the more interesting part.
+Starting from `veracrypt -t -c` it becomes pretty clear how the catz file was created now.
 Now we can use the veracrypt program to decrypt this volume and get the flag.

 ```bash
 cats@ubuntu:~$ veracrypt --mount catz